Harvard-IACS/2020-CS109A/content/pages/syllabus.md

 Students are expected to be actively engaged with the course.
 This includes:

 1. Attending and participating in lectures (or the follow-up session later in the day)
-2. Making use of resources such as office hours, labs, and sections
+2. Making use of resources such as office hours and sections
 3. Participating in the Ed discussion forum — both through asking thoughtful questions and by answering the questions of others

 Despite being remote, we aim to make this course as interactive, stimulating, and fun as always, and we rely on each of you to contribute your awesome uniqueness.